Kisakay/Kiss2FA/README.md

 ## 👥 Contributing

 Contributions are welcome!
-Feel free to open an issue or a pull request to improve Kiss2FA.
+Feel free to open an issue or a pull request to improve xVault.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)